-- 23. (1) A compliance notice and a ticket must be in the form approved by Council, and must contain the following information: - (a) the particulars of the alleged offence in sufficient detail to permit the named person to identify it; - (b) the date the compliance notice or ticket is issued; - (c) the name and signature of the enforcement officer who issued the compliance notice or ticket; - (d) how to dispute the alleged offence. - (2) In addition to the information required under subsection (1), a compliance notice must contain the following information: - (a) sufficient information to notify the named person to do whatever is necessary to stop or rectify the offence, - (b) the date or time period within which the named person must comply with the requirements provided under paragraph (a), - (c) a provision that if the compliance notice is not disputed within the time provided, - (i) the compliance notice will be treated as undisputed, and - (ii) the named person will deemed to have pleaded guilty to the alleged offence; and - (d) any other information prescribed by regulation. - (3) In addition to the information required under subsection (1), a ticket must contain the following information: - (a) the fine, discounted fine and surcharge in accordance with Schedule A, - (b) a provision that if the ticket is not disputed within the time provided,
+- 23. (1) A compliance notice and a ticket must be in the form approved by Council, and must contain the following information: - (a) the particulars of the alleged offence in sufficient detail to permit the named person to identify it; - (b) the date the compliance notice or ticket is issued; - (c) the name and signature of the enforcement officer who issued the compliance notice or ticket; - (d) how to dispute the alleged offence. - (2) In addition to the information required under subsection (1), a compliance notice must contain the following information: - (a) sufficient information to notify the named person to do whatever is necessary to stop or rectify the offence; - (b) the date or time period within which the named person must comply with the requirements provided under paragraph (a); - (c) a provision that if the compliance notice is not disputed within the time provided

-- (i) the ticket will be treated as undisputed, - (ii) the named person will be deemed to have pleaded guilty to the alleged offence, - (iii) the fine will be immediately payable to LNIB, and - (iv) the methods of paying the fine; and - (c) any other information prescribed by regulation. - (4) A compliance notice may state that if the named person does not comply with the requirements set out in the compliance notice and rectify the offence, LNIB or a person authorized by Council may take action to rectify the offence at the expense of the named person.
+- (i) the compliance notice will be treated as undisputed; and - (ii) the named person will be deemed to have pleaded guilty to the alleged offence; and - (d) any other information prescribed by regulation. - (3) A compliance notice may state that if the named person does not comply with the requirements set out in the compliance notice and rectify the offence, LNIB or a Person authorized by Council may take action to rectify the offence at the expense of the named person. - (4) In addition to the information required under subsection (1), a ticket must contain the following information: - (a) the fine, discounted fine and surcharge in accordance with Schedule A; - (b) a provision that if the ticket is not disputed within the time provided, - (i) the ticket will be treated as undisputed, - (ii) the named person will be deemed to have pleaded guilty to the alleged offence, and - (iii) the fine will be immediately payable to LNIB; - (c) the methods of paying the fine; and - (d) any other information prescribed by regulation.